physics-sec/request-signing-and-encrypting-library/README.md

 ## Ideas for the future
 - Add backend implemented in PHP, Node and/or Java.
 - Sign responses from the backend server.
-- Add (authenticated) encryption in a separate branch